stooged/PS4-Server-900u/README.md

 # Usb Chip In Box

-i made this cable for a friend and i decided to solder the usb chip into circuit and i made a box for a single usb cable.
+i made this cable for a friend and i decided to solder the usb chip into the circuit and i made a box for a single usb cable.

 <img src=https://github.com/stooged/PS4-Server-900u/blob/main/Images/23.jpg><br>
 <img src=https://github.com/stooged/PS4-Server-900u/blob/main/Images/24.jpg><br>